-These findings offer a powerful addition to the corpus of studies testing for self-interest in public opinion and political behavior.
-The standing wisdom among leading scholars is that self-interest plays a negligible role in most areas of politics and that group identity and symbolic politics are prepotent drivers of mass attitudes and behavior (Sears et al., 1980; Lau and Heldman, 2009).
+These findings offer a powerful addition to the corpus of studies testing for self-interest in political behavior.
+The standing wisdom is that self-interest plays a negligible role in most areas of politics and that group identity and symbolic politics are prepotent drivers of mass behavior (Sears et al., 1980; Lau and Heldman, 2009).
 As new policies are proposed or new issues become salient, new opportunities for testing self-interest become available.
-For example, former U.S. President Barack Obama made health care reform a focal point of his campaign and presidency, which initiated considerable conflict over health care in the years leading up to and following the passage of the Affordable Care Act (ACA).
+For example, former President Obama made health care reform a focal point of his campaign and presidency, which initiated considerable conflict over health care in the years surrounding the passage of the Affordable Care Act (ACA).
 According to Reny and Sears (2020), the ACA created a strong case for observing self-interest given that those opposed to the program faced fines for going uninsured once the program came into effect.
-Analyzing large-N survey data, Reny and Sears (2020) find symbolic factors, such as partisan identification, massively dwarfed the effect of self-interest in shaping support for ACA.
-Similar to Obama's presidency increasing the salience of healthcare, the 2014 Ferguson Uprising, growth of the Black Lives Matter movement, and 2020 Floyd Protests contributed to police reform being a salient issue in the U.S. over the past decade.
+Analyzing large-N survey data, Reny and Sears (2020) find symbolic factors massively dwarfed the effect of self-interest in shaping support for ACA.
+Similar to Obama's presidency increasing the salience of healthcare, the 2014 Ferguson Uprising, growth of the Black Lives Matter movement, and 2020 BLM Protests contributed to police reform being a salient issue in the U.S. over the past decade.
 While myriad studies have explored the factors shaping public support for BLM and police reform, this work has yet to theoretically or empirically explore the role of self-interest.
 Indeed, tests focusing on criminal justice and policing are notably underrepresented in the corpus of literature on self-interest.
 This article, therefore, contributes to the literature by identifying a unique test case for self-interest within an underrepresented policy domain.
 Given the characteristics of Measure J that render it a "most likely" case for self-interest, the absence of self-interest offers a powerful reinforcement to the standing wisdom that self-interest typically plays a minimal role in shaping public opinion and political behavior.
-Instead, our findings reinforce the axiom that citizens largely rely on their symbolic orientations-such as their feelings toward and identification with politically salient groups in society-to inform their attitudes and vote choices.
+Instead, our findings reinforce the axiom that citizens largely rely on their symbolic orientations-such as their feelings toward politically salient groups in society-to inform their attitudes and vote choices.

 Having noted our contributions, it is important to discuss the limitations of our analyses.
 First, since voter file data does not contain information on individual vote choices, the best available option was to analyze precinct-level data (the smallest unit of geographic aggregation) on vote choice for Measure J. Therefore, we caution readers in making inferences concerning individual voters on the basis of our empirical findings.
 This said, our analysis includes many very small precincts in dense urban areas that include relatively homogeneous collections of voters.
-One direction for future research would be to assess the relationship between different dimensions of self-interest, symbolic orientations, and DTP support using individual survey data.
+One direction for future research would be to assess the relationship between different self-interest dimensions, symbolic orientations, and DTP support using individual survey data.
 Such research, while possessing the benefit of individual-level observation, would carry the limitation of analyzing the reported, versus revealed, preferences of voters.